StingraySoftware/HENDRICS/docs/tutorials/targeted_searches.rst

 never need to know how accurate the extrapolated solution is.
 If it is off, the candidate simply lands further away and is charged more trials.
 Timing noise, an unmodelled second derivative or a missed glitch cost significance, they do not bias the result.
+The one thing to be honest about is the
+uncertainty: without one, noise sitting right on an imprecise prediction is charged a single trial (see `Uncertain solutions`_).

 **Narrow the band in** ``HENaccelsearch``. ``HENaccelsearch`` delegates the search to Stingray, which thresholds candidates internally using the false